 Several treatments are available for hyperthyroidism.
-Doctors use anti-thyroid medications and radioactive iodine to slow the production of thyroid hormones.
-Sometimes, hyperthyroidism treatment involves surgery to remove all or part of the thyroid gland.
+Anti-thyroid medicines and radioiodine can be used to slow the amount of hormones the thyroid gland makes.
+Sometimes, hyperthyroidism treatment includes surgery to remove all or part of the thyroid gland.
 In some cases, depending on what's causing it, hyperthyroidism may improve without medication or other treatment.

-Hyperthyroidism can mimic other health problems, which can make it difficult for your doctor to diagnose.
-It can also cause a wide variety of signs and symptoms, including:
+Hyperthyroidism sometimes looks like other health problems.
+That can make it hard to diagnose.
+It can cause many symptoms, including:

-- Tremor — usually a fine trembling in your hands and fingers
+- Tremor, usually a small trembling in the hands and fingers.

-- An enlarged thyroid gland (goiter), which may appear as a swelling at the base of your neck
+- Enlarged thyroid gland, sometimes called a goiter, which may appear as a swelling at the base of the neck.

 When to see a doctor